prayagnshah/Sound-Extraction/README.md

     `pip install sound-extraction`

     a.
-After the installation you can use the following command to run the program:
+After the installation you can use the following command to run the program or use `--help` to see the arguments list:

     `sound-extraction -r "/path/to/original/audio/files" -o "/path/to/output/folder" -c "/path/to/csv/file" -s "site_name"`

 and then you can follow the instructions for the arguments mentioned below to run the program.
-[Python-Package](#Arguments)
+[Python-Package](#Arguments) OR

+2. If you want to run the program thorugh Docker then follow the steps below: [Docker](#using-dockerfile) OR

-2. If you want to run the program from the source files then follow the steps below: [Source-File](#setup)
+3. If you want to run the program from the source files then follow the steps below: [Source-File](#setup).

+<b>Note: You can use any one of the installation above to run the program.</b>

+## Using Dockerfile

+1. Download the Docker application: [Docker](https://www.docker.com/products/docker-desktop).

+2. Download `Dockerfile` and `requirements.txt` files: [Docker-File](https://github.com/prayagnshah/Sound-Extraction/blob/main/Dockerfile) and [Requirements](https://github.com/prayagnshah/Sound-Extraction/blob/main/requirements.txt).

+3. Open the terminal and go to the directory where you have downloaded the `Dockerfile` and `requirements.txt` files.
+Run the following command:

+    `docker build -t sound-extraction .`
+    `docker run sound-extraction`

 ## Setup (Windows)

-Download Audio-File Extraction Files: [Sound-File Extraction](https://drive.google.com/file/d/1HX9Cz0I7uKsIPuhHCdB1lfCmbtFY_YxJ/view?usp=share_link)
+Download Audio-File Extraction Files: [Sound-File Extraction](https://github.com/prayagnshah/Sound-Extraction/archive/refs/tags/v1.1.1.zip)

     python -m venv venv
     venv\Scripts\Activate